6 August 2020

 Take action.
-Contact the banks helping Adani raise finance for Abbot Point
+Contact Stifel, one of the banks helping Adani raise finance for Abbot Point

 Short video explaining why we need to contact Abbot Point’s creditors.
 NOTE: Westpac, CommBank, Samsung and Hanwha are no longer at risk of providing further funds to Abbot Point.